nadir-it/parlorTricks/README.md

 # parlorTricks
-Converting over 250,000 JSON files to a CSV of GPS data.
+Converting over 250,000 JSON files to a CSV of GPS data then plotting that data in R.